lox/deep-analysis/README.md

 - Tool executions (file reads, grep operations, glob searches)
 - Response processing details

-View logs when testing or check logs at `~/Library/Logs/` for your MCP client.
+View logs when testing or check logs at `~/Library/Logs/` for your client; CLI logs to stderr.

 ## Pricing